 Feel free to ask me to look for information about the Product you would like to ReManufacture!
 If I can help you find remanufacturing or something like it in your country, I would be glad to!

-This is a series of posts about Africa and one of the business areas that I believe Africa could take on, to re-use all the old imported products on the continent:
+Here is a series of posts about Africa and one of the business areas that I believe Africa could take on in a big way: Remanufacturing, to re-use all the old imported products on the continent:

 Africa – Please Stay Harmonised with planet Earth.